What are your policies when it comes to any Canadian brokerage fee, pricing, and/or exchange rates?

 If you are shipping your order to a Canadian address, this information is for you!

-Paula's Choice, and in fact all online companies (whether they have a physical presence in Canada or not), are taxed on all orders we ship into Canada unless the merchandise subtotal on the package is under $20.00.
-For clarity and convenience, Paula's Choice chooses to charge Canadian taxes up front.
-Essentially, for Canadian orders, we collect the GST or HST (as applicable), a flat rate brokerage fee of $5.00, as well as shipping charges at point of sale.
-Orders that are under $20.00 are not subject to any of these charges except for shipping.
-To read more about importing by mail and orders under $20.00, please click here: http://www.cbsa-asfc.gc.ca/import/courier/menu-eng.html
+Due to recent changes with importing packages into Canada and transferred to the delivery courier, you will no longer see tax charged on orders of $32 or more.
+Instead, import fees will be calculated at checkout based on destination province.
+For clarity and convenience, Paula's Choice chooses to charge import fees up front.
+Essentially, for Canadian orders, we collect an import fee (as applicable), a flat rate brokerage fee of $5.00 on orders of $120 or more, as well as shipping charges at point of sale.
+Orders that are under $32 are not subject to any of these charges except for shipping.

 This $5.00 brokerage fee we charge is not a government or customs fee.
 This is a flat rate, per-package fee which is collected to cover a portion of the fee charged to us by our shipping carrier for handling the cross-border transactions and customs clearance of the package.
 This means that, unlike online orders from other companies you may have placed in the past, there should never be any "surprises" at the door of extra charges assessed to you for customs fees, duties, taxes, etc. Please note that the brokerage fee is non-refundable should you choose to refuse or return a package.